The HyperTexts

 draw music

-from an aging but still-willing lyre,
+from an ancient but still-willing lyre,

 I beseech you, Aphrodite: